Pi4J/pi4j.github.io/content/documentation/building/javac.md

 `java GettingStartedExample`

-If everything is OK the output must be something similar depending on  your configuration:
+If everything is OK the output must be something similar to this, depending on your configuration:

 ```shell
 [main] INFO com.pi4j.util.Console -